-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stockouts of essential RMNCAH commodities Q4 2020 No progress reported

-1 RMNCAH metrics, recommended actions and response tracked through WHO
+&lt;sup>1 RMNCAH metrics, recommended actions and response tracked through WHO

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 In 2020, by respecting COVID-19 preventive measures, the country managed to organize the planned MDAs as well as implementing some planned Morbidity Management and Disability.
-The NTD interventions are being continued by respecting COVID-19 preventive measures in 2021
+This includes prioritising key necessary catch up activities Q4 2021 In Niger, the NTD interventions are being continued by respecting COVID-19 preventive measures.
+The country organized the MDA and the praziquantel at risk of expiration were given to districts.
+Some districts are still distributing the remaining medicines in order to improve the treatment coverage and the NTD Programme is conducting the post MDA evaluation and is assessing the remaining stock at decentralized level.